HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Top-Level Paths

 The path to a top-level element is denoted by the element's name.
 Because paths are used within the context of a FSH definition or instance, the path does not include the known context.
-For example, when defining a profile on Observation, the path to Observation.code is denoted as `code`.
+For example, when defining a profile of Observation, the path to Observation.code is denoted as `code`.

 #### Nested Element Paths